Automata2023/automata2023.github.io/cfp.markdown

 ### Journal Special Issue

-It is planned that extended version of some selected papers will be considered for publication in special issues of an international renown journal.
+It is planned that extended version of some selected papers will be considered for publication in a special issue of the journal [Natural Computing](https://link.springer.com/journal/11047/volumes-and-issues)